Join us on Facebook!

 teaches Cuban music classes for dancers, and teaches piano

 in Seattle.
 Ann studied with Jerome Gray and Randy Halberstadt

 in Seattle and with Andres Alen and Dayramir Gonzalez in Cuba. (photo by Jim Levitt)

 Morgan hails from Seattle and has been playing drums for 13 years.
 She began playing drums her Sophomore year of High School and received a scholarship to attend Central Washington University's renowned Jazz Program.
 In her years of playing, she has had the privilege of sharing the stage with many greats, some of which include Benny Green, Terell Stafford, Dawn Clement, Christoph Luty, Tamir Hendelman and Ingrid Jensen.
-Morgan has studied with some of the great drummers of our time, Jeff Hamilton, Jon Wikan, Matt Wilson, Garey Williams, Gary Hobbs, and Davy Nefos just to name a few.
+Morgan has studied with some of the great drummers of our time, Jeff Hamilton, Jon Wikan, Matt Wilson, Garey Williams, and Gary Hobbs just to name a few.
 In the greater Seattle area she has played at prestigious clubs and events in groups such as The Jay Thomas Big Band, The NW Gospel Big Band, and The Jazz Pearls Quartet.
 Her most recent project is the "Morgan G Funkay Quartet" and you can see them play every Friday at Holy Grounds Coffee House on Crown hill, where Morgan also works as a Barista.
 In her spare time she enjoys spending time with her large family, brewing coffee, and playing with her Italian Greyhound puppy Kuya.
 She also enjoys astronomy and hopes that one day she will have a constellation named after her.